Johnstown flood of 1977: Dam failures

-The Laurel Run Dam on Laurel Run was an old earthen dam owned by the Bethlehem Steel company and sold to the Johnstown Water Company.
+During the heavy rainfall of July 19–20, 1977, six dams failed in the Conemaugh Valley.
+The Laurel Run Dam on Laurel Run was an old earthen dam originally owned by the Bethlehem Steel company and later sold to the Johnstown Water Company.
 This dam had a 42+1/2 ft spillway, and when it failed about 101 e6USgal of water was released.
 After the dam failed, water rushed through the Tanneryville neighborhood.
-The Sandy Run Dam, a 28 ft, 63-year old earthen dam with a spillway owned by the Highland Water and Sewer Authority, released a little more than 18 e6USgal of water.
-When the dam failed the flood waters entered the Conemaugh between St. Michael and South Fork at Ehrenfeld.
+The Sandy Run Dam, a 28 ft, 63-year-old earthen dam with a spillway owned by the Highland Water and Sewer Authority, released a little more than 18 e6USgal of water when it failed, with its flood waters entering the Conemaugh between St. Michael and South Fork at Ehrenfeld.
 The Salix Water Dam on Otto Run, owned by the Adams Township Water Authority, was a 25 ft earthen dam that held 2 e6USgal of water.
 When the dam failed, the flood waters ran into the South Fork Little Conemaugh River which joins the Conemaugh River in Sidman.
 The Cambria Slope Mine #33, on Sanders Run, had a spillway height of 32 ft and was leased by the Bethlehem Mines Corporation, and held 7 e6USgal of water.
-Sanders Run flows adjacent to and joins Howells Run, skirting Ebensburg draining into City Reservoir.
+Sanders Run flows adjacent to and joins Howells Run, skirting Ebensburg and draining into City Reservoir.
 The dam was a total failure.
 An unnamed dam on Peggy's Run, Franklin Borough, was leased to Bethlehem Mines Corporation.
-The dam was situated outside Franklin and the water shed drained towards East Conemaugh and the Conemaugh River.
-The dam failure released an unknown amount of water.
+The dam was situated outside Franklin and the watershed drained towards East Conemaugh and the Conemaugh River.
+Its failure released an unknown amount of water.
 An unnamed impoundment dam, holding 1000 USgal of reserve water for Bethlehem Mines Corporation, also failed.